fleetdm/fleet/handbook/security.md

 We use [Dependabot](https://github.com/dependabot) to create pull requests to update vulnerable dependencies.
 You can find these PRs by filtering on the [*Dependabot*](https://github.com/fleetdm/fleet/pulls?q=is%3Apr+author%3Aapp%2Fdependabot+) author in the repository.

-We ensure the fixes to vulnerable dependencies are also performed according to our remediation timeline.
+We make sure the fixes to vulnerable dependencies are also performed according to our remediation timeline.
 We fix as many dependencies as possible in a single release.

 ## Trust report